BACK TO TOP

 Resulting in difficulty for the reader to comprehend the main idea of the essay.
 So, it is always advisable to create an outline for writing a good essay.

-The following are the benefits of creating an essay outline:
+The following are the benefits of creating an effective outline:

 - It will organize your ideas.